Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/lifecycle-and-docking-management.md

 ## Splitter Drag Kinds

 Live splitting is enabled by default, meaning that when a splitter is dragged, the surrounding containers will immediately resize.
 This feature can be turned off by setting the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[IsLiveSplittingEnabled](xref:@ActiproUIRoot.Controls.Docking.DockSite.IsLiveSplittingEnabled) property to `false`.
-When `false`, highlights are dragged instead and the containers only resize when the splitter is dropped.
+When `false`, highlights are dragged instead, and the containers only resize when the splitter is dropped.

 While the live splitting feature is desirable for most scenarios, if your docking window content has very complex element trees that don't measure/arrange fast, turning off live splitting will improve performance when the end user uses splitters.